 Since the U.S. edition of Big Brother premiered in July 2000, the CBS reality game show has become a pop culture phenomenon.
 Each season, viewers dedicate themselves to watching the houseguests’ every move, thanks to not only the TV episodes but also the 24/7 live feeds online as well as countless Twitter accounts and Reddit threads that follow the series day in and day out.

-Big Brother has had multiple iterations since its premiere, including an all-stars season in 2006, a streaming-only version titled Over the Top in 2016 and two celebrity editions so far.
+Big Brother has had multiple iterations since its premiere, including all-stars seasons in 2006 and 2020, a streaming-only version titled Over the Top in 2016 and two celebrity editions so far.

 “I had no idea if it was going to last past season 1,” Chen told CBS Local in July 2018.
 “And if we did get through season 1, I thought I was going to get fired — the critics didn’t like me, they didn’t like the show.
 We went through some major changes between season 1 and season 2, and first and foremost we have fans who were extremely loyal ever since season 1.”